 International Microbiome Centre

-This research centre is designed to investigate the microbiome of humans, plants, animals and the physical environment using the world’s largest germ-free facility, real-time imaging and droid robotics.
+This research centre is designed to investigate the microbiome of humans, plants, animals and the physical environment using the world’s largest germ-free facility, real-time imaging and advanced genomics and metabolomics platforms.

 Ward of the 21st Century (W21C)